jsphkm/Textbottle/README.md

   - Title: First line of the writing
   - Subtitle: Second line of the writing
-  - Full content: The entire writing (innerHTML format)
+  - Full content: The entire writing
   - Last edited date

 ## Side Pane

 <img src='https://user-images.githubusercontent.com/28643797/44765688-ba64f000-ab0a-11e8-9291-542ec310234d.png' alt='mobile-image' width='200' />

-The hamburger menu will 'pull and squeeze' in wide display, or it will 'pop-over' when viewing in small display sizes.
+The hamburger menu will 'push and squeeze' in wide display, or it will 'pop-over' when viewing in small display sizes.
 The writings will be listed in chronological order of creation with the latest on the top to the oldest on the bottom.

 ## Built/Tested With